khaytsus/rigtool/README.md

 ### Note file

-If you want to capture a comment or note about the current frequency you can do that in manual mode with **note Note to self** and it will store it, by default, in $HOME/rigtoolnotes.txt and if you prefer you can change the path or filename in the module.
+If you want to capture a comment or note about the current frequency you can do that in manual mode with **note This is a note about this frequency** and it will store it, by default, in $HOME/rigtoolnotes.txt and if you prefer you can change the path or filename in the module.

 ### Band privileges